ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2024-05-09-lake-hodges.md

 ---
-seo_title: A Late Afternoon Walk at Lake Hodges – Field Notes
-seo_description: Read these field notes about an outing at Lake Hodges in Escondido, California to learn about the animals and plants that make their home there.
+seo_description: Read field notes about an outing at Lake Hodges in Escondido, California to learn about the animals and plants that make their home there.
 title: A Late Afternoon Walk at Lake Hodges
 description: Clear skies.
 Warm.
 Breezy.
 West-southwest wind around 9 mph.
 I set out from the parking area on the San Dieguito River Trail (parallel to Mission Road) and headed east.
 date: 2024-05-09 21:14:39 -0700